 Wall decor can go beyond paint and wallpaper.
 Here are 9 wall coverings ideas to inspire to you to decorate your interior walls.

 Does the thought of a painted or wall papered accent wall make you yawn?
 Fear not, because you’ve got so many more options to make your walls stand out.
 Check out these eight wall covering ideas for those who dare to get truly creative with interior design.

 1. Stone Cladding or Panelling

 Natural textures don’t have to belong outside only, and you’ve got several options for bringing a stone texture into the home.
 You can buy wallpaper that looks like your favorite stone texture but keeps the surface flat, or you can get actual stone tiles, or stone wall cladding.
 Another option is melamine wall paneling for a lightweight installation that still renders a detailed pattern.

-Get a rustic, artistic texture on your accent wall by upcycling wood palettes in whole or in part to the wall.
-It takes a little effort since you have to adhere them to a plywood panel and then screw the panel into the wall, but the end result is perfect if you want to bring a little of the outdoors inside in a unique way.
-Be sure to afix heavier materials to the studs to avoid damaging the drywall.
+Get a rustic, artistic texture on your accent wall with wood-look vinyl on the wall.
+It takes a little effort, but the end result is perfect if you want to bring a little of the outdoors inside in a unique way.
+If you choose to afix heavier materials like hardwood to the wall, use studs to avoid damaging the drywall.

 3. Ceiling Medallions

 Re-purpose ceiling medallions by gluing them onto your wall instead.
 Then paint over everything the same color.
 Use light colors when you paint over them so the texture is obvious, and watch how the shadows at different times of day change the look of your new wall!